RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 If you do miss time, you do have the option to make that up within the sprint, however, if you are unable to do so, please add PTO to your time-tracking to account for it.
 As with other attendance concerns, this timeline is subject to exception, on a case-by-case basis.

-## Internal Time

-Depending on the meeting and/or project, the most common Noko tags may be "Admin" or "#{internal-project-name}" (see [Time Reporting](TIME_REPORTING.md) for details).
-Internal time will be counted towards your 40 hour work week.

-Examples of internal time meetings
-* Weekly Retrospectives - An all-hands retrospective meeting is held every Friday at 9:00 AM.
-Attendance is required unless you have taken PTO.
-In-person participation is preferred, and infrequent remote attendance is acceptable.

-* Trainings - Radial tries to help advance each employee's technical and soft skills by providing training opportunities.
-Effort will be spent on scheduling these meetings during business hours.

-* Business Development - Employees may be called upon to showcase their technical chops in business development meetings.
-These meetings may be offsite or at the Radial offices.

 ## Hack Time

 ### Explanation